reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 date: 2021-06-14 06:00:00 +1000
 modified: 2021-06-13 06:00:00 +1000
 author: pratikdas
-excerpt: "In this article, we will understand cross-origin resource sharing (CORS), different types of CORS requests, CORS headers, and describe some common examples of security vulnerabilities caused by CORS misconfigurations along with best practices for secure CORS implementations."
+excerpt: "CORS is a protocol and security standard for browsers that helps to maintain the integrity of a website and secure it from unauthorized access.
+In this article, we will understand cross-origin resource sharing (CORS) and describe some common examples of security vulnerabilities caused by CORS misconfigurations along with best practices for secure CORS implementations."
 image:
   auto: 0074-stack
 ---